-- your vehicle was not perfectly level during fill-up - differences in the automatic shut-off points on the fuel pumps at service stations - variations in top-off procedure from one fill-up to another - rounding off the displayed values to the nearest 0.1 gallon (liter) - 1.
-Drive the vehicle at least 8 km (5 miles) with the speed control system engaged to display a stabilized average. - 2.
-Record the highway fuel economy for future reference.
+- your vehicle was not perfectly level during fill-up - differences in the automatic shut-off points on the fuel pumps at service stations

+- variations in top-off procedure from one fill-up to another - rounding off the displayed values to the nearest 0.1 gallon (liter)

+1. Drive the vehicle at least 5 miles (8 km) with the speed control system engaged to display a stabilized average.

+2. Record the highway fuel economy for future reference.